RatinFX/ratinfx.github.io/src/content/project/vegas-pro-flow.md

 To **MANUGP (lologp)** for the VPFlow icon from my Discord server.

 To **夜\_\_晓** and **zzzzzz9125** for continuously sharing and updating the Chinese translations on my Discord server.

+To **everyone**, who helped test new features via the open-betas and provided any feedback.